 Does that sound like something you’re keen to explore?
 Unfortunately, starting a bakery isn’t simply a matter of rolling up your sleeves and picking up a rolling pin.
 That being said, starting a baking business is a relatively affordable and straight-forward process.
 You’ve just got to plan carefully and be sure to follow a few key steps.

-To help you get started cooking up your own baking business, we’ve compile this Rapid Guide with all the information you’ll need to succeed.
+To help you get started cooking up your own baking business, we’ve compiled this Rapid Guide with all the information you’ll need to succeed.

 - Training and qualifications